Erikka Askeland: How 'oil and gas' became a poisonous brand

 No matter that, as a nation, we are still heavily reliant on hydrocarbons for heating and transportation – not to mention its role in the making of a vast range of products from asprin to upholstery.
 Not even that there are tens of thousands of people whose jobs depend in the industry, particularly in the north-east.
 Oil and gas is toxic not just for the environment but for companies too.

-The firm, EC-OG – a name which was a refinement of its original moniker, East Coast Oil and Gas – has now made a clean break from any association with dirty oil and is now known as Verlume.
+A company, EC-OG – whose name was already a refinement of its original moniker, East Coast Oil and Gas – has now made a clean break from any association with dirty oil and is now known as Verlume.

 Don’t be rude